What Is Consumer-Directed Care in Aged Care?

 6. Start receiving your care services.
 Once your care plan is approved, you can start receiving services from your home care provider.

-The exact process will depend on many factors.
-This mainly refers to the type of care you need and how urgently you need it.
+The exact process will depend on many factors, like the type of care you need and how urgently you need it.

 If you don't want to use the consumer-directed approach, you can always change your mind.
 Your home care provider will be happy to help.